 For information on the Alliance and CAMP programs at other UC campuses see the CAMP Statewide website.

-CAMP serves ethnically underrepresented minorities (African Americans, Chicanos, Latinos, Native Americans, Alaskan Natives, and Pacific Islanders) majoring in mathematics, engineering, chemistry, physics, biology or other sciences, who are permanent residents or U.S. citizens.
+CAMP serves underrepresented minorities as defined by the National Science Foundation (African Americans, Chicanos, Latinos, Native Americans, Alaskan Natives, and Pacific Islanders) majoring in mathematics, engineering, chemistry, physics, biology or other sciences, who are permanent residents or U.S. citizens.

 There are no GPA or class level requirements to join CAMP.